-Juice from your Taste of India pickles (just under a quarter cup)
+Juice from your Taste of India pickles (just about a quarter cup)

 Cut up the onion and place it with your garlic in your food processor and give it a spin.
 Then add the chicken and blend it all together.

 Fold all that into a bowl, and stir in the cheese (it’s an option; we’ve made it both ways…very good).
 Then stir in the mayo and sprinkle with salt.